daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/one-for-the-world/preregistration_oftw_pre_gt.md

 Are effectiveness-minded (EA-adjacent) donors and pledgers more motivated to donate by

-1. A (non-quantitative) mention of impact and effectiveness (in line with the standard OftW pitch)
+1. "A": A (non-quantitative) mention of impact and effectiveness (in line with the standard OftW pitch)
-2. Emotional appeals and 'identified victim' images
+2. "B": Emotional appeals and 'identified victim' images

 Framing this in terms of the psychology, social science, and philanthropy literature:

 "Does the Identifiable Victims Effect (see e.g., meta-analysis by Lee and Feeley, 2016) also motivate the most analytical and committed donors?"

-\\

 ## 3) Describe the key dependent variable(s) specifying how they will be measured.